Automattic/remote-data-blocks/docs/data-flow.md

-# Remote Data Blocks: Data Flow
+# How the Data Flows

-## Overview

-This document outlines the data flow within the Remote Data Blocks WordPress plugin, explaining how data moves from external sources to the Gutenberg editor and finally to the frontend display.
+This document outlines the data flow within the Remote Data Blocks WordPress plugin, explaining how data moves from external sources to the Gutenberg editor and finally to frontend render targets.

 ## Data Flow Steps